Osiris-Team/A/README.md

 code myFunction = (int a) {} // error
 ```
 This ensures that less duplicate documentation is written
 and related code is inside the same function.
+More details in the next section.